 11. Clear out the boot We all have stuff in our car boots that doesn’t really need to be there.
 This means you use more fuel and is an unnecessary waste – so clear it all out.

 12. Use Ecoballs They’re a much cheaper and often gentler alternative to washing powder.
 Just pop a couple of these refillable balls into your washing maching and your clothes will come out clean and soft.
 So soft in fact that there’s no need for conditioner, so you can skip the rinse cycle and save money and water.
-A starter pack costing £9.99 will give you up to 150 washes – that’s less than 7p per wash!
+You can get a pack for £21.99 and that will give you up to 1,000 washes.

 13. Ride a bike Riding a bike is much better for the environment than driving and it costs a great deal less.
 You can get a cheap bike at police auctions or on eBay and then when you’re ready to brave the British weather, you can start saving money.
 Remember to lock it up safe and get insurance in case your bike is stolen.